alexgenovese/latest-generations/README.md

-# Reica Wallpaper
+# Reica Latest Generations Landing page

-Get all images and prompts from Supabase, load from Cloudinary the assets and compose the wallpaper with infinite scroll.
+Get all images and prompts from Supabase, load from Cloudinary the assets and compose the wallpaper.

+## Next things to do:
+- infinite scroll
+- sidebar filters
+- page photo: add similar photos

 ## Goal: Traffic